Groupre/groupre/README.md

 <br>

+#### Python Module Usage

-Calling it can be done by using the following call to groupre's main function:
+Running the module can be done by using the following call to groupre's main function:

 ```python
 groupre.main('groupre.py', ARGS)